HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

-# Checking entitlements in the FlexNet software delivery portal
+# Entitlement checking in the FlexNet software delivery portal

 This topic provides information on how you can check your entitlements in the FlexNet software delivery portal.